Algorithmic Synthetic Unity

 ASU Poster: From Cogito Ergo Sum to the Born Rule in 30 Easy Steps

-This is an accessible, visual summary of ASU in poster form, presented at the
+This is an accessible, visual summary of ASU in poster form,

 Quantum [Un]Speakables: 50